 - Make sure that labeling is clear for new users

-Usability testing is far too important to be neglected or postponed, it’s really important to start testing early, iterate, and test again until the best solution is found.
+User testing is far too important to be neglected or postponed, it’s really important to start testing early, iterate, and test again until the best solution is found.